simonakom/movie-actor-api/README.md

 ## Task

-- Create REST api with Express and JS For Movie and Actor management.
+- Create REST API with Express and JS for movies and actors management.
 - The API should store data in memory.
 - Actor can be involved in just a single movie.
 - Actor can have FirstName, LastName and DateOfBirth.